rfool/relational/README.md

 ### (*) Why not PDO, really ?

-PDO has a design-flaw with inacceptable long-term consequences: to use its parameter binding interface it requires using "prepared statements".
-The PDO creators even encourage developers to use prepared statements everywhere.
-That contradicts their purpose.
-PDO abuses prepared statements for parameter binding in lack of a sober parameter binding interface for non-prepared statements.
+PDO has a design flaw: to use its parameter binding interface it requires using "prepared statements".
+The PDO creators encourage developers to use prepared statements everywhere.
+That contradicts the purpose of prepared statements.
+PDO abuses them for parameter binding in lack of a sober parameter binding interface for non-prepared statements.

 #### The problems with prepared statements:

 * statement preparation takes extra time,
-* prepared statements will allocate ressources in database (memory, maybe semaphores, etc.),
+* prepared statements will allocate ressources in database,
 * the execution plan the database query planner decides for a statement can be suboptimal: it did not have chance to consider actual data at time of preparation.

 Prepared statements should be used with care, in selected situations only, not like a hammer.